Blog

 6. In the retail environment, product segmentation and consumer sophistication

-The live resin will remain a popular extract among consumers as a stand-alone concentration and an ingredient in pre-rolls, cartridges, and edibles.
+Live resin is popular among consumers as a concentrated extract and as an ingredient in pre-rolls, cartridges, and edibles.

-According to cannabis analytics company Brightfield Group, located in Chicago, new consumers make up just 6% of the cannabis industry and don't spend as much money.
+According to Brightfield Group, a cannabis analytics company in Chicago, new consumers only make up 6% of the cannabis industry and spend less money.

-Instead, regular marijuana users account for the majority of sales: 47% of cannabis users use the drug several times per day, 17% only once per day, and 10% five times or more per week.
+Most of the cannabis sales are from regular users.
+47% use it several times a day, 17% once a day, and 10% five times a week or more.
 Our compliant credit card processing for dispensaries helps storefronts and deliveries to gain more revenue.

 That pattern will only get stronger.